eQTLGen/ConvertVcf2Hdf5/README.md

 ### Running the conversion command

-Go to folder `ConvertVcf2Hdf5` and modify the SLURM script template `submit_genotype_conversion_template.sh` with your input paths.
+Go to folder `ConvertVcf2Hdf5` and modify the SLURM script template `submit_genotype_conversion_template.sh` with your full input paths.

 ```
 #!/bin/bash